 That’s why it is essential to include a detailed description of user personas and stories with visual cues, like pictures with memorable faces, detailed screenshots of processes, etc. Direct customer interviews are a great way to confirm the validity of your idea.

-Any mobile app requirements document sample should include a detailed description of each major feature of the application.
+A template should include a detailed description of each major feature of the application.
 Each description should be complete with thorough characterization and at least one use case.

 Besides the description of each function, you should add non-functional requirements for your application, like requirements regarding security, performance, compatibility with various devices, multi-language support, etc.